 Welcome to Dodge City Community College

-These are exciting times for our College and the people we serve.
-We are very focused on student success and committed to student achievement in the academic classroom, developing new high paying career opportunities, creating student activities, and offering outstanding athletic programs.
+On behalf of the Board of Trustees and the entire Dodge City Community College family, I am pleased to welcome you to DCCC.
+Since 1935, the College has provided outstanding opportunities for students to attain higher education and technical/vocational skills at an affordable cost in the local community.
+In addition to excellent transfer and career programs, DCCC offers outstanding athletic programs and student activities, affordable childcare through its Child Development Center, and programs for the community.
+We are focused on student success and committed to student achievement in the classroom, through leadership opportunities, and on the sports field.
 We believe in opportunities for our students to develop critical thinking skills, enhance character, acquire learning skills, and prepare for a professional career.
 These are the values that our industry partners, supporters, faculty and administration are focused on.

 DCCC is also accredited by the Kansas Department of Education.
 The College is a member of the American Association of Community Colleges, the Council of North Central Colleges, the National Commission on Accrediting, the American Council on Education, and the Kansas Association of Community Colleges.